 The story I wrote was based upon my favorite Vargo painting, also called Born Of the Night.
 I was very honored that Joe asked me to write and participate in his project, but I was even more excited when I discovered that none of the other authors had yet chosen the Born Of the Night image as the basis for their story.
 It was really fun to write a tale based upon artwork I liked so much.

 The book is available on Amazon but you can click the image above to read my short story.

 My first official blog as an author is called InkShard and is intended to showcase articles about writing and my published works.
 InkShard also represents my very first installation of WordPress.
 Unhappy with all of the free and commercially available "themes" offered in WordPress, I decided to start with the original layout and redesign it myself.
 Beginning with the default "twentytwelve" theme included in the official download, I customized the CSS and PHP to make the site entirely unique.
-I also added a lot of under-the-hood functionality which most WordPress blogs lack - such as dynamic metadata which pulls from random PHP strings, and CSS3 @font-face text (which, incidentally, often breaks in Chrome, but the way I implemented the code, it works across ALL modern browsers, including Chrome/Chromium, without resorting to a hack), and of course I maintained the responsive design facet of image resizing on the fly.
+I also added a lot of under-the-hood functionality which most WordPress blogs lack - such as dynamic metadata which pulls from random PHP strings, and of course I maintained the responsive design facet of image resizing on the fly.

 Consequently, the InkShard project not only showcases writing as a traditional blog, but is also another shining example of my design and programming in a real-world, practical application.
 Please note all of the PHP and related files were edited using a plain text editor and FTP.
 The entire project was done by hand, without the assistance of "libraries" or "frameworks" beyond those which are included in the default WordPress download.